Sustainable and accessible learning environments

 Toolbox for sustainable student life

-An open online resource has been developed in this project.
+An open online resource was developed in this project.
 This web-based resource can be used by any staff member and others who want to work with student mental health and sustainability, focusing in particular on the study environment and inclusion.
-The students’ union provides a sounding board in this project.
+The students’ union provided a sounding board in this project.
 This project has been carried out as part of the Sharing culture for education, recruitment and knowledge creation (DURK) project at the Pedagogical Development and Interactive Learning (PIL) unit at the University of Gothenburg.

 Student life